 WHEREAS many people rely on these vehicles for basic mobility services;

-NOW, THEREFORE, BE IT RESOLVED that CLUB 20 opposes any requirement that the drivers of passenger vans be required to maintain a Commercial Drivers License.
+NOW, THEREFORE, BE IT RESOLVED that Club 20 opposes any requirement that the drivers of passenger vans less than 16 people be required to maintain a Commercial Drivers License.